 AUSTIN: [laughs] Right.

-ART: To figure... to figure this out, right.
+ART: To figure... to figure this out,.
 And maybe he's- [pauses] At the end, after it kind of stabilizes, right, night after night, ‘his eyes look past you into the distance at some future that only he can see,’ like, that- that seems ominous.
 And once it gets threatening like that I think we decide that we're gonna send some kind of communication to- to a higher person.

 AUSTIN: We have to talk about who that is in the future at some point.
 Also, over the next couple days, try to come up with a name for this prelate, so that we can actually write down something for the future.